astutespruce/sarp-connectivity/analysis/prep/barriers/README.md

 Dams are snapped automatically to the aquatic network if within 100 meters.
 Dams are excluded from analysis if they did not snap to the network or were otherwise identified by various attributes (e.g., Recon).
 After snapping, dams are de-duplicated to remove those that are very close to each other (within 30m).

-Dams are processed using `analysis/prep/prep_dams.py`.

 ### Small Barriers

+Small barriers are processed using `analysis/prep/prep_small_barriers.py`.

 Small barriers were provided by Kat on 8/1/2019.

 Small barriers are automatically snapped to the aquatic network if within 50 meters.
 Barriers are excluded from analysis if they did not snap to the network or were otherwise identified by various attributes (e.g., Feasibility).
 After snapping, barriers are de-duplicated to remove those that are very close to each other (within 10m).

-Small barriers are processed using `analysis/prep/prep_small_barriers.py`.

 ### Road crossings